 After filter: How to get AI to sound like you in half the time.

 The fix is simple.
 Every topic should pass the “does anyone actually want this?” test before you start creating it.
-If the answer is “I think it’s cool,” that’s the Developer Trap talking.
+If the answer is “I think it is cool,” that is the Cool Factor Trap talking.

 Anthony Tran